snorux/EurekaHelper/README.md

 ## Known Issues
 As of current, if you have `Payload Options` set to `Click to shout` and have `Chat2` plugin installed, the game will freeze once you click on the payload.
 An issue has been made and you can keep track of it [here](https://github.com/ascclemens/plugin-issues/issues/60).

+PluginLog is referenced via static interface.
+This should be updated to use a plugin service or otherwise non-static reference.